MightyArty/Ex3/README.md

 # GUI (Graph Plot)
 ![A0.json](https://i.ibb.co/CV00dK2/image.png)
 Here we can see our implementation of our algorithm using Matplotlib.
-The location of the nodes is their actual postion (X,Y) on the grid with the following IDS
+The location of the nodes is their actual postion (X,Y) on the grid with the following IDS.
+The edges correlated with `all_in_edges_of_node()` function and due to that we can see the edge arrow (One way or two way)